timholy/AdvancedScientificComputing/homeworks/docs_ci_semver.md

 # Sources for learning

-As you'll discover, in practice this homework is almost entirely about writing documentation.
-While I encourage you to read this whole section, you do not need to feel obliged to follow & read the links on more than an as-needed basis.
+Most problems on this homework focus on documentation and touch only superficially on YAML and crafting your own GitHub actions.
+This is because PkgTemplates takes care of setting up your Actions for you, and most of the time only minor tweaks are needed.
+The material below has a pretty comprehensive set of links; you should read this document (and perhaps keep it as a reference), but feel free to be selective about your exploration of the material it links to and focus on just the parts needed to solve the homework.

 ## Pkg and local development

 Pkg allows you to distinguish between dependencies that are required to define your package from extra packages that may be needed for your tests.
-For this homework, use the [extras section](https://pkgdocs.julialang.org/v1/creating-packages/#Test-specific-dependencies-in-Julia-1.0-and-1.1) of your`Project.toml` to declare such dependencies.
-(People are somewhat mixed on whether the method proposed for Julia 1.2 and above is actually an improvement, so we'll use the generic Julia 1.x approach.)
+For this homework, use the [extras section](https://pkgdocs.julialang.org/v1/creating-packages/#Test-specific-dependencies-in-Julia-1.0-and-1.1) of your `Project.toml` to declare such dependencies.
+(The community seems somewhat mixed on whether the method developed for Julia 1.2 and above is actually an improvement, so we'll use the generic Julia 1.x approach.)

 `Pkg.test` runs your tests in a "clean" environment decoupled from any other environment on your machine.
 This allows you to test whether the package depends on some special configuration on your machine.
-It is therefore different from `include("runtests.jl")`, which operates in whatever environment is active when you issue the command.
-It's worth noting that the test environment might be both more restrictive (lack packages you have installed in your default environment) and less restrictive (include packages in the `"extras"` section that you may not have installed and which do not come as part of the package's own environment).
+It is therefore different from `include("runtests.jl")` from within the REPL, which operates in whatever environment is active when you issue the command.
+It's worth noting that the test environment might be both more restrictive (it may lack packages you have installed in your default environment) and less restrictive (it may include packages in the `"extras"` section that you may not have installed).

 Because `Pkg.test` starts a fresh Julia session, it is not [Revise](https://github.com/timholy/Revise.jl)-compatible.
 To be able to use Revise while developing, [TestEnv.jl](https://github.com/JuliaTesting/TestEnv.jl) allows you to replicate the test environment while using the REPL.
+Using this package is highly recommended.

 ## Continuous integration (CI) via GitHub Actions